Can I Eat Expired Lobster Live?

 Expert Source

-"According to CDC guidelines, live lobsters should be stored in a well-ventilated container or a mesh bag in the refrigerator at 40°F or below and cooked within 1-2 days of purchase to ensure food safety."
+"According to USDA guidelines, live lobsters should be stored in the refrigerator at 40°F or below and cooked within 1-2 days of purchase for optimal food safety."

 Fresh Lobster Live